What is CAPI (Conversion API)?

 Data Quality Checklist

-- Multiple identifiers — Email + phone + address for best match rate
+- Multiple identifiers — Email + phone + address gives the highest match rate

-- 90-day retention — Store GCLIDs for full attribution window
+- 90-day retention — Store GCLIDs long enough to cover your full attribution window

 | Layer | What It Does | Coverage |